sherryrich/logo-quiz/README.md

 ## Homepage
-The user is shown three buttons on the homepage, "Play", "How to Play" and "Top Scores"
+The user is shown three buttons on the homepage, "Play", "How to Play" and "Top Scores".
+The user is also shown a dynamic greeting which is depended on the users time.

 ![Preview](https://github.com/sherryrich/logo-quiz/blob/main/docs/logo_game_homepage.PNG)

 ### Play